Best English Translations of the Bible

 Cornerstone Publications (2008)

 Amazon Link: https://amzn.to/38PDy6Q

 The Comprehensive New Testament (COM) represents the textual choices of the Critical Greek Text (Nestle-Aland 27th edition) in a readable English format.
 This New Testament was created especially for Bible studies and has the highest accuracy as compared to the critical Greek text.
 Over 15,000 variations in ancient manuscripts are translated in the footnotes.
-Variants of the Greek texts and are generally classified in two groups: The “Alexandrian” group represents the oldest surviving manuscripts, and the “Byzantine” group represents the majority of manuscripts.
+Variants of the Greek texts are generally classified into two groups: The “Alexandrian” group represents the oldest surviving manuscripts, and the “Byzantine” group represents the majority of manuscripts.
 Uncertain readings are clearly marked in brackets.
 At the bottom of each page is a parallel textual apparatus that presents the textual choices of 20 English Bible versions for each verse of the New Testament.
 This is the largest parallel textual apparatus for Bible versions available when published.
 The COM also offers superior readability as compared to ESV and NASB translations below.
 The COM is translated with a traditional Trinitarian theological perspective.

 Best Widely Used Translations